citygml4j/citygml4j/README.md

 Sample programs
 ---------------
 citygml4j provides a number of sample programs that demonstrate the use of the library.
-Build the library from source with [Apache Ant](http://ant.apache.org/) as described above.
+Download the library or build it from source with [Apache Ant](http://ant.apache.org/) as described above.
 This will deploy the sample programs in the `citygml4j-<version>/samples` folder.

 The sample programs are organized into subfolders, each addressing a different use case of citygml4j.
 Ant `build.xml` files are provided to easily run the sample programs.
 Note that the `build.xml` files may contain more than just the default target.